-You should rescan periodically to be sure your TV has the current channel lineup for your area.
+You should rescan periodically to ensure your TV has the current channel lineup for your area.

 Antennas for Receiving DTV

-To receive DTV signals from all stations in the area, your antenna needs to be able to receive both VHF channels (channels 2-13) and UHF channels (channels 14-51, soon to be channels 14-36 after completion of this transition).
+To receive DTV signals from all stations in the area, your antenna needs to be able to receive both VHF channels (channels 2-13) and UHF channels (channels 14-36).
 Some antennas only provide good reception of VHF or UHF channels, but not both.
-For example, indoor "rabbit ears" usually need to be augmented with an additional "wire loop" or "bowtie" antenna (see images below) in order to pick up signals on UHF channels.
+For example, indoor "rabbit ears" usually need to be augmented with an additional "wire loop" or "bowtie" antenna (see images in next tab) in order to pick up signals on UHF channels.
 Many of the antennas being sold as "HDTV Antennas" perform best at receiving UHF signals, but perform less well receiving VHF channels.
 Check with retail consultants and consumer websites to make sure that any antenna you choose provides good reception of both VHF and UHF channels.

 Even if you use a digital-to-analog converter box, you will still need to use an antenna to receive DTV signals.
 Digital-to-analog converter boxes do not contain additional antennas or signal amplification.

 The antennas shown below will work for the indicated signal strength in most instances, but may not work in all cases.
 The type of antenna needed at a specific location may vary depending on geographic location, the height at which the antenna is used and other local factors such as nearby buildings, trees, terrain or home construction.
 Generally, outdoor antennas will get better reception than indoor antennas and are strongly recommended for the most reliable reception.